xbeat/Machine-Learning/README.md

 Tuples are an ordered and immutable sequence type in Python.
 They are similar to lists but with a key difference: once created, tuples cannot be modified.
 This immutability makes tuples useful for storing data that shouldn't change, such as coordinates or configuration settings.

+## Hyperparameter Tuning in Machine Learning

+Hyperparameter Fundamentals in Machine Learning

+The distinction between parameters and hyperparameters is fundamental in machine learning.
+Parameters are learned during training, while hyperparameters control the learning process itself.
+This implementation demonstrates a basic neural network with configurable hyperparameters.

 ## Feature Scaling in Machine Learning Algorithms

 Introduction to Feature Scaling in Machine Learning